Archive

 In this article, I would like to introduce the Mitsubishi Goshi Kaisha headquarters plan that was never realized.

-This plan was drawn up at the end of 1917, but it was not the first time that Mitsubishi had planned a headquarters.
-At the end of the Meiji period, a design competition was held for the headquarters building, but the winning proposal was not realized.
-Instead, a "temporary headquarters" designed by the Land and Building Department was built on the site of the current Mitsubishi Building.
-This plan for the headquarters was drawn up just before its completion.
+This plan was drawn up at the end of 1917, but it was not the first time that Mitsubishi Sha had planned a headquarters.
+At the end of the Meiji period, a design competition for the headquarters building was held, but the winning proposal was not realized.
+Instead, a "temporary headquarters" designed within the Land Department was built on the site of the current Mitsubishi Building.
+This headquarters plan was drawn up just before that building was completed.

-The first thing to note is the "Mitsubishi Head Office Total Floor Area Statistical Table" at the beginning.
-It is a graph showing the changes in the total floor area of Mitsubishi's offices, which shows a rapid increase from around 1914, indicating just how much office space was in demand at the time.
-The planned total floor area was approximately 13,500 tsubo, which, even when adding the 2,500 tsubo (8,500 tsubo) that had been occupied until then and the 3,100 tsubo (10,200 tsubo) "temporary headquarters" that was under construction, was planned to be more than double the size.
+The first thing that catches your eye is the "Mitsubishi Headquarters Total Floor Area Statistics Table" at the beginning.
+This graph shows the changes in the total floor area of Mitsubishi Sha 's offices, which has increased rapidly since around 1914, demonstrating the growing demand for office space at the time.
+The planned total floor area was approximately 13,500 tsubo, which is more than double the planned size, even when adding the approximately 2,500 tsubo (8,500 tsubo) that the company had occupied up until then and the approximately 3,100 tsubo (10,200 tsubo) "temporary headquarters" that was under construction.

 Looking at the blueprint, it is written that "Teishajo-mae-dori" (Daimyo-koji) is to the east and "Yosyoku-mae-dori" (Gyoko-dori) is to the north, so it can be inferred that the site of the current Maru Building was the planned site.
 The elevation faces the front of Tokyo Station, where the building originally opened, and has the appearance of an imposing American-style high-rise office building.
 It is not a good architectural plan, even to flatter, but the plan and cross section are very unique, consisting of a six-story main building with a squared-corner plan and an annex in the center of the courtyard surrounded by it.
 Nevertheless, the appearance and scale of the plan seem to foreshadow the Maru Building that would later be built.
 Although they have not yet come up with a groundbreaking plan that incorporates a "street-like" feel inside like the Maru Building, I feel that this is one of the prototypes of the Maru Building that would be completed five or six years later.